Netanyahu delays judicial overhaul after mass protests

 “This is just an attempt to weaken the protests in order to enact Netanyahu’s dictatorship,” she said.
 “Now is not the time to reduce the pressure, but to increase it.”

-The developments were being watched by the Biden administration, which is closely allied with Israel yet has been uneasy with Netanyahu and the far-right elements of his government.
-National Security Council spokesperson Adrienne Watson said the United States was “deeply concerned.”
+The Biden administration, which has been uneasy with Netanyahu and the far-right elements of his government, welcomed the announcement as “an opportunity to create additional time and space for compromise,” White House press secretary Karine Jean-Pierre told reporters.

-The unrest in Israel has also raised concerns among American Jewish organizations, which are traditionally among Israel’s strongest supporters in the U.S. In a joint statement, four major groups welcomed the delay.

-“As a next step, we encourage all Knesset factions, coalition and opposition alike, to use this time to build a consensus that includes the broad support of Israeli civil society,” said the statement, signed by the American Jewish Committee, the Conference of Presidents, the Anti-Defamation League and the Jewish Federations of North America.